-The School Board of Miami-Dade County, Florida adheres to a policy of nondiscrimination in employment and educational programs/ activities and strives affirmatively to provide equal opportunity for all as required by:
+The School Board of Miami-Dade County, Florida adheres to a policy of nondiscrimination in employment and educational programs/activities and strives affirmatively to provide equal opportunity for all as required by:

-Title VI of the Civil Rights Act of 1964 - prohibits discrimination on the basis of race, color, religion, or national origin.
+Title VI of the Civil Rights Act of 1964 - prohibits discrimination on the basis of race, color, and national origin, including actual or perceived shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity.

-Title VII of the Civil Rights Act of 1964 as amended - prohibits discrimination in employment on the basis of race, color, religion, gender, or national origin.
+Title VII of the Civil Rights Act of 1964 as amended - prohibits discrimination in employment on the basis of race, color, religion, sex, and national origin.

-Title IX of the Education Amendments of 1972 - prohibits discrimination on the basis of gender.
+Title IX of the Education Amendments of 1972 - prohibits discrimination on the basis of sex.
 M-DCPS does not discriminate on the basis of sex in any education program or activity that it operates as required by Title IX.
 M-DCPS also does not discriminate on the basis of sex in admissions or employment.